gustavokei/gc-dportal-caps/README.md

 ## .env file configuration

+The database used in this project was provided by a 3rd party provider

-This file will provide the database connection information to the server.
+This file will configure the database connection

 * `DB_DATABASE` = the database name
 * `DB_USER` = the user name